tank-bohr/bookish_spork/doc/README.md

 There are several ways to test your http interaction

-- Real http request to real servers: not very reliable, requires internet
+* Real http request to real servers: not very reliable, requires internet

-- You can use external http server like [`https://httpbin.org/`](https://httpbin.org/) (hackney approach)
+* You can use external http server like [`https://httpbin.org/`](https://httpbin.org/) (hackney approach)

-- You can mock your http client library
+* You can mock your http client library

-- Also you can run an http-server within your application on your localhost on a particualr port
+* Also you can run an http-server within your application on your localhost on a particualr port

 The last approach is the best IMHO.
 It is absolutely http-client agnostic.
 It doesn't require internet connection or any external utilities.

-bookish_spork provides you facilities to test your requests with *real* http server.
+bookish_spork provides you facilities to test your requests with
+<strong>real</strong>
+ http server.

 ### <a name="Usage">Usage</a> ###